What Are The QROPS Brexit Implications?

-The legislation that set up QROPS was first introduced in 2006, allowing overseas pension schemes to accept ‘relevant transfers’ from UK based pension funds without incurring unauthorized payment charges.
-The scheme was devised as a way of freeing up HMRC from having to take care of the large amounts of paperwork necessary when dealing with individual applications.
+The legislation that set up QROPS was first introduced in 2006, allowing overseas pension schemes to accept ‘relevant transfers’ from UK based pension funds without incurring unauthorised payment charges.
+The scheme was devised as a way of freeing up HMRC2 from having to take care of the large amounts of paperwork necessary when dealing with individual applications.

 Why QROPS Are Such An Attractive Option To Expats

 Expat Britons have made use of international pensions as they offer significant tax benefits and flexible investment options.
 There are other features as well that appeal to international workers including:

 - Consolidation: Putting different retirement savings schemes and pension plans into one fund makes management simpler and cuts costs.
 Consolidation helps to tie up administrative loose ends including differing start dates for pension schemes as they are all aligned at 55 years old.

 - Moving To A New Overseas Location: When onshore retirement funds are switched to a jurisdiction like Malta or Gibraltar, the retirement saver is able to move to any place they wish without having to switch pension schemes.
 By eliminating the need to move their money each time they move to a different country, they can save on the associated costs.